massalabs/station/INSTALLATION.md

 #### DNS installation

-> **Warning:_** If you already have a DNS service running that is not dnsmasq, you must configure it to redirect .massa to 127.0.0.1 (localhost).
+> **_WARNING:_** If you already have a DNS service running that is not dnsmasq, you must configure it to redirect .massa to 127.0.0.1 (localhost).

-> **Prerequisites:_** Have `Acrylic` already installed on your system.
+> **_PREREQUISITE:_** Have `Acrylic` already installed on your system.
 If not, you can follow the installation instructions [here](https://mayakron.altervista.org/support/acrylic/Home.htm) and the OS configuration [here](https://mayakron.altervista.org/support/acrylic/Windows10Configuration.htm).

 Let's start by configuring acrylic to redirect *.massa to locahost:
 1. Open Acrylic config file: Open Acrylic DNS Proxy UI > File > Open Acrylic Hosts